When is the next season?

 Our singers are aged 18-26 and many of them study music at university, perform with Australia’s amateur chamber choirs, are the better young singers from community choirs or are graduates of selective high school choirs.
 Some members are professional musicians with extensive vocal training while others have little or no formal training.
 Competent sight-reading skills are required, as is good pitch and tone control.

 Most NYCAns wish they'd auditioned sooner - if in doubt just go for it!

 Intensive.
 Fun.
 Thrilling.
 Friendly.
 Rewarding.
-Exhausting.
+Exhilarating, Exhausting.
 An experience not to be missed.
 Seasons generally last from seven to ten days with a minimum of three performances.
-As Choir in Residence for RSCM, the 2019 season will include a NYCA solo performance at St Andrew’s Cathedral as well as participating in Royal Evensong with Dr Barry Rose OBE, Lessons and Carols with Dr John Rutter CBE, the St Matthew Passion with Dr David Gill MBE and Prom Praise with Dr Noel Tredinnick OBE.
+As Choir in Residence for RSCM, the 2019 season included a NYCA solo performance at St Andrew’s Cathedral as well as participating in Royal Evensong with Dr Barry Rose OBE, Lessons and Carols with Dr John Rutter CBE, the St Matthew Passion with Dr David Gill MBE and Prom Praise with Dr Noel Tredinnick OBE.

 What's in it for me?

 Here are a few things that singers have gained from past seasons:

 The opportunity to work with a world-renowned conductor.
 Improved sight-reading.
 Stronger ensemble skills.
 The thrill of presenting a high standard concert after only a few days rehearsal.
 Interesting and talented friends across Australia.
 Experiences of a different city or country.
 Improved vocal technique.
 New warm up and rehearsal techniques for conductors and teachers.

 Fees for the 2019 Season were $950.
 All places in the choir are subject to audition, and successful applicants pay a non-refundable deposit of $200 to secure their place.
 The balance is then paid in full or by payment plan with payment in full by 31 May each year.